-This section outlines and develops a fundamental protocol that should be considered by the applicant and Department staff in evaluating reasonably anticipated future water needs for qualified municipal providers.
+This section outlines and develops a fundamental protocol for evaluating reasonably anticipated future water needs for qualified municipal providers.

-As discussed above, Idaho law allows a municipal provider to secure water rights for RAFN purposes without relying on immediate diversion and use to establish beneficial use.
+As discussed above, Idaho law allows a municipal provider to secure water rights for RAFN purposes without establishing beneficial use within five years.
 For a qualified municipal provider, a RAFN estimate has four fundamental components:

-- Service Area (I.C. §42-202B (9)), - 2.
-Planning Horizon (I.C. §42-2028 (7)), - 3.
+- 1. Service Area (I.C. § 42-202B (9)), - 2.
+Planning Horizon (I.C. § 42-202B (7)), - 3.
 Population Projections within the Planning Horizon, and - 4.
 Water Demand (necessary to serve the population during the planning horizon throughout the service area)

-This protocol explains each one of these four components in order, and then describes how they should be used to evaluate a municipal provider's RAFN.
+This protocol explains each of these four components in order, and then describes how they should be used to evaluate a qualified municipal provider's RAFN.